tier4/caret_doc/docs/design/trace_points/index.md

 CARET utilizes some of the tracepoints built-in original ROS 2.
 Some of the tracepoints are added by hooking with LD_PRELOAD, and rest tracepoints are added to the fork of ROS 2's rclcpp.
+In addition to the above, Agnocast defines its own tracepoints.
+Agnocast initialization tracepoints (e.g. `ros2_caret:agnocast_init`) are hooked tracepoints, while Agnocast runtime tracepoints (e.g. `agnocast:agnocast_publish`) are built into the Agnocast library itself.

 <prettier-ignore-start>
 !!! info